reactive-python/reactpy/docs/source/guides/adding-interactivity/components-with-state/index.rst

 sculpture is shown.
 Put other way ``index`` is concerned with *what* information is displayed while ``show_more`` is concerned with *how* it is displayed.
-Conversely though, if you have a form with many fields, it probably makes sense to have a single objec that holds the data for all the fields rather than an object per-field.
+Conversely though, if you have a form with many fields, it probably makes sense to have a single object that holds the data for all the fields rather than an object per-field.

 .. note::